 As an English teacher, you will have several options for employment, which each having its pros and cons.
 Below is an overview of the most common employers for English teachers.

 Language schools usually operate in the late afternoons/early evenings and on the weekends.
 They service all ages, from pre-school to adult.
 If you choose to work in a language school, you will have group classes of either children or adults.
-Language schools range in pay, quality and treatment of teachers.
-Some schools will pay teachers are little as $5 an hour and some up to $20.
-This largely depends on the clientele, area and reputation of the school.
+Language schools range in pay, quality, and treatment of teachers.
+Some schools will pay teachers as little as $5 an hour and some up to $20.
+This largely depends on the clientele, area, and reputation of the school.

 Since language schools are optional and customer service based, much of the curriculum for children is focused on fun, and not necessarily learning.
 You may feel like more of a puppet than an English teacher at times.